 Innovative poetry in Wales, as elsewhere in Britain and Ireland, has long suffered marginalisation by a mainstream-oriented literary-critical, academic and arts-administrative establishment.
 In other parts of Britain and Ireland, practitioners of such poetry were able to take refuge, after the fall-out from the ‘Poetry Wars’ of 1976-77, in samizdat support systems of small presses, journals, and readings.
 However, such networks were sparser, in places non-existent even, in thinly-peopled and under-resourced Wales, and the poets more isolated and ignored than elsewhere.
 To compound their difficulties, in Wales this institutional neglect was intensified by an ideological opposition to literary experiment of almost any kind.
 In the eyes of the vast majority of editors, critics and those who made the funding and programming decisions, the function of poetry in Wales, as with literature generally, was – whether this view were explicitly stated or not – to recuperate the past and lay the basis of the nation-to-be.
 (This cultural nationalism was often interwoven, of course, with the issue of the survival of the Welsh language, usually in ways which skewed poetic and aesthetic issues even further.)

-To this end poetry was tasked with limiting itself to traditional metres and forms, transparent language use (decorated by the deployment of mild symbolism and metaphor), and realist description – effectively, of pretending that a well-established poetic canon existed, as elsewhere in the British Isles and Ireland, and the duty of poets was to contribute to it.
+To this end poetry was tasked with limiting itself to traditional metres and forms rather than innovative ones, transparent language use (decorated by the deployment of mild symbolism and metaphor), and realist description – effectively, of pretending that a well-established poetic canon existed, as elsewhere in the British Isles and Ireland, and the duty of poets was to contribute to it.
 Modernism was a distraction, and Welsh poetry, in both languages, was held to be innately conservative.
 To disagree or do otherwise was viewed as unnatural and un-Welsh.

 The flaw in this schema is glaringly evident; the moment of the birth of anglophone Welsh poetry of note, back in the 1930s and 1940s, had been an explosively modernist one.
 However, David Jones and Lynette Roberts fell silent in 1952, and Dylan Thomas died in the following year.
 There followed a decade-long hiatus, out of which a new generation of poets slowly emerged which had to distance itself from the distorting gravitational field of Thomas’s style and reputation in particular, and did so by becoming his stylistic antithesis.
 The poetry of the ‘Second Flowering’, as it became known, was deliberately flat, downbeat, unexultant, and traditional in form, taking its cue from the realist, empirical poetic espoused by the Movement poets in England, utilising it in the creation of a verse record of Anglo-Welsh experience.